Salian Franks: Possible continuation

 From the first half of the fifth century onwards, a group of Franks pushed south west through the boundary of the Roman inhabited Silva Carbonaria and expanded their territory to the Somme in northern France.
 These Franks, headed by a Frankish king named Chlodio, conquered an area which included Turnacum (the modern Belgian city of Tournai) and Cameracum (the modern French city of Cambrai).
 According to Lanting & van der Plicht (2010), this probably happened in the period 445–450.
 Chlodio is never referred to as Salian, only Frankish, and his origins remain unclear.
 He is said by Gregory of Tours (II.9) to have launched his attack on Tournai through the Carbonaria Silva in present day Belgium, from a nearby fort on the other side of the forest named Dispargum.

-In 451, Chlodio's opponent Flavius Aëtius, de facto ruler of the Western Roman Empire, called upon his Germanic allies on Roman soil to help fight off an invasion by Attila's Huns.
-Franks answered the call and fought in the battle of the Catalaunian Fields in a temporary alliance with Romans and Visigoths, which temporarily ended the Hunnic threat to Western Europe.